emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 ---

-You can add more `<details>` blocks for multiple queries, and they will each be collapsible and styled similarly.

--Insert file name here
-  give example why this was included

-I checked whether a smooth upload was successful using the a few quick queries:

 The new merged daily file: "" can now be uploaded into RStudio to further analyze the data.
 NOTE: I named this file 'dailyMerged.csv' I kept the 'merged' wordage here because that is more representative of the data (which we merged)